rasul-ai/Python-and-Django-Task/README.md

            with open('./data.json') as f:  ## provide the full directory. data = json.load(f)
            return render(request, 'home.html', {'data': data})
-    4. Create a templates directory inside the myapp directory and within it, create a new HTML file named home.html.
-Inside home.html, you can render the JSON data in a table format: htmlCopy code
+    4. Create a templates directory inside the myapp directory and within it, I created a new HTML file named home.html.
+Inside home.html, I have rendered the JSON data in a table format:
        <!DOCTYPE html>
        <html lang="en">
        <head>